About the JAMS Foundation

 Since 2008, the Foundation has sponsored more than 70 Fellows from over 50 countries – judges, lawyers, government officers, NGO leaders, scholars, mediators and peacemakers - each pursuing a program of their own design that will enable them to increase the availability of ADR education, training and services at home.

-The JAMS Foundation is honored to be able to help foster this growing community of Weinstein JAMS Fellows – current and emerging leaders in their home countries and respective fields – and to support their commitment to developing constructive approaches to managing and resolving conflict around the world.
+The JAMS Foundation is honored to help foster this growing community of Weinstein JAMS Fellows – current and emerging leaders in their home countries and respective fields – and to support their commitment to developing constructive approaches to managing and resolving conflict around the world.

 For additional information about the Weinstein JAMS Fellowship Program, click here